ruhl0029/Data-Analytics-Fall-2019/README.md

 # Data-Analytics-Fall-2019

-**If you are having problems viewing the notebooks (Something went wrong, reload?)** Github seems to be having some problems with their notebook rendering engine.
+**If you are having problems viewing the notebooks (Something went wrong, reload?):** Github seems to be having some problems with their notebook rendering engine.
 You can go to: https://nbviewer.jupyter.org and paste in the url from the notebook you are trying to view.

 Files related to UW Madison course Econ 690